Deck Wars: Format

-Deck Wars is filmed in an indoor warehouse.
-In each episode, two teams of two contestants must build a deck fitting a specified theme in two days.
+Deck Wars features two teams, each consisting of two contestants, competing to design and build a deck within two days.
 Both teams are given the same materials and an identical building facades set of tools, as well as the use of two of Paul's crew members; contestants may also bring in whatever materials that they deem necessary for their deck design.
 On the second day, two sets of furniture will be provided for decorating each deck; the team finishing first, as determined by Paul, will have their choice of furniture.
 Both decks will be judged by Paul Lafrance and a rotating panel of two judges; the Decked Out crew members will are also interviewed on the experience working with the contestants.
 The victorious team receives the Deck Wars trophy, and the defeated team receives participation ribbons as a consolation prize.

 Like its sister series, Deck Wars involves comedic banter between the contestants, their helpers, and Paul himself; this often manifests itself in trash-talking, as well as the "moment of suspense" before the winner is announced.